-Battery Type This is not a parameter of the device but information used I guide.
-You can choose from some preset batteries or choose you to select your own battery capacity.
+Items you can change: Battery Type This is not a parameter of the device but information used by the battery life guide.
+You can choose from some preset batteries or choose custom to allow you to select your own battery capacity.
 See below.
-This wi by the battery life se custom to allow you to select your own battery capacity.
-See below.
 This will also offer to change the Battery Low Level if the level suitable for the chosen battery is not the level currently set.
 Usable Capacity This is not a parameter of the device but information used by the battery life guide.
 This is the capacity of the battery in Amp Hours and has a profound effect on battery life calculations.
-This capacity needs to be calculated from battery manufacturer's data sheets to take into account that we can only use batteries down to 2.1 Volts so in the case of twin AA cells this would be 1.05 not taken into account in the guide.
+This capacity needs to be calculated from battery manufacturer's data sheets to take into account that we can only use batteries down to 2.1 Volts so in the case of twin AA cells this would be 1.05 Volts.
+Generally the usable capacity will not be as high as that advertised by the battery manufacturer.
+Temperature and internal resistance of the battery are not taken into account in the guide.
+Sensor Impedance This is only available for certain acquisition modules.
+This is not a parameter of the device but information used by the battery life guide.
+Enter the resistance of the connected strain gauge in Ohms.
+Usage Per 24 Hour Period Enter the number of hours per 24 hour period that the T24-SAf will be turned on and communicating.